 Views from the walls of Dubrovnik

 The walk itself is relatively easy for anyone with a good physical condition and can be done in 1-2 hours, depending on your pace.
 Entrance tickets can be purchased at various points but I suggest starting/ending your walk at the Gate of Pile, the Old Town’s main entrance.
 There are some steep parts (stairs) during the walk but the path is pretty flat in most areas.
 There are also stops you can make for a drink or a sit in the shade at various points along the way.
 I suggest walking the walls in the morning or late-afternoon, when it’s cooler and to avoid the day-trippers.
 The views are absolutely amazing so take your time!
+To escape the afternoon heat, join this sunset guided walk along the walls.
 Scroll down to view my photos taken as I walked along the walls.

 To enjoy a panoramic view of Dubrovnik, I recommend taking the cable-car from the Old Town up to Srd Hill.